hannalaakso/govuk-frontend/docs/releasing/publishing-a-pre-release.md

 # Publish pre-release of GOV.UK Frontend

+Before you use a pre-release, you need to make changes to GOV.UK Frontend.
+Then follow these instructions.

 Use pre-releases when you:
 - [work on developing a component or pattern](https://design-system.service.gov.uk/community/develop-a-component-or-pattern/) for the GOV.UK Design System
 - want to trial an experimental feature (guidance on trialling experimental features is in development)